 When on College-owned property or at any College activity (on or off-campus), all individuals and groups will be expected to observe and comply with all drug and alcohol laws.
 The host of any event at which alcohol is provided is responsible for complying with policies, rules, regulations, laws, and requirements of Ursinus College, municipalities and counties, the Commonwealth of Pennsylvania, and the United States.
 The "host" is the person, persons or organization who provides the food, beverages or accommodations in which the activity takes place.
 The College reserves the right to prohibit or otherwise limit consumption of alcohol at certain events and in certain facilities.
 Students should refer to the Social Event guidelines and Event Director policies as outlined in the Student Handbook.
-All other events must be coordinated by external relations and college events.
+All other events must be coordinated by the Conference and Special Events (CASE) office.